9:15-10:15

 1:30-1:45

-Student Presentations supported by professors Franz, Heather, Chantal: "Eco-Systems Restoration"
+Student Presentations support by professors Franz Newland, Heather Kharouba, Chantal Rodier: "Eco-Systems Restoration"

 In our Winter multidisciplinary design course, students worked on restoration projects of 7 types of urban ecosystems in Ottawa.